tomphp/climbing-the-pyramid/climbing_the_pyramid.md

   And Kevin has work for the following times this week:
     | Day        | Start | End   |
     | 2016-11-21 | 15:00 | 19:00 |
-  When I pay Kevin's wages for the week for the week starting on 2016-11-21 Then Kevin should get £50 for the week starting on 2016-11-21
+  When I pay Kevin's wages for the week starting on 2016-11-21 Then Kevin should get £50 for the week starting on 2016-11-21
 ```